andrewwh/kong-api-mock/AS-BUILT.md

 1. Kong API Gateway which is the main entry point
 2. The Kong db (postgresql) keeps track of the kong gateway state
-3. Wiremock has all the mock requests matching and responses for all downstream services
+3. Wiremock has all the mock requests and responses for all downstream services
-4. Migrations initialises the kong database at start up
+4. Migrations initialises the kong database at start up (just runs the kong container with migration arguments)
 5. Kong config is a file based storage of the kong configuration which is loaded on start up.

 _Illustration: Docker compose context_